-On Monday 22nd of April we will celebrate International Mother Earth Day- a moment to reflect deeply on the wonders of our bounteous planet and to come together around actions to protect our only home from the damages she is currently suffering.
+On Monday 22nd of April Gaia celebrated International Mother Earth Day- a moment to reflect deeply on the wonders of our bounteous planet and to come together around actions to protect our only home.

-This year, as in previous years, we will be celebrating by tuning in to an international dialogue about Earth Jurisprudence and the Rights of Nature, hosted by our friends at the UN Harmony with Nature Initiative.
+This year, as in previous years, we celebrated by tuning in to an international dialogue about Earth Jurisprudence and the Rights of Nature, hosted by our friends at the UN Harmony with Nature Initiative.

-This dialogue will be 9th Interactive Dialogue of the General Assembly on Harmony with Nature.
-Bringing together leading advocates for the health and well-being of Mother Earth from around our living planet, this year’s discussions will focus on placing Mother Earth at the heart of conversations about education and climate change.
+The 9th Interactive Dialogue of the General Assembly on Harmony with Nature brought together leading advocates for the health and well-being of Mother Earth from around our living planet, too discuss how we can place Mother Earth at the heart of conversations about education and climate change.

 An African Movement for Earth Jurisprudence

-These ‘trainings for transformation’ combine Western and Indigenous ways of teaching to support Practitioners on a journey back to their roots and into closer kinship and understanding with Mother Earth.
+These ‘trainings for transformation’ combine Western and Indigenous ways of teaching to support Practitioners on a journey back to their roots and into closer kinship with Mother Earth.

-The first group graduated from the course in 2017 and have begun to sow the seeds of a pan-African movement for Earth Jurisprudence and Earth-centred governance from the level of the community to the continent.
+The first group graduated from the course in 2017.
+They are now helping guide a pan-African movement for Earth Jurisprudence and Earth-centred governance from the level of the community to the continent.

 Here are a few highlights from the movement’s work and growth so far.
-We invite you to share and celebrate them today, on Mother Earth Day 2019.
+We invite you to share and celebrate them with us.

 African EJ Practitioners convince the African Commission on Human and People’s Rights to adopt a new resolution protecting Sacred Natural Sites, traditional governance and Indigenous rights.